 Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents

-high potency of ARV regimen,
+high potency of the ARV regimen,

-excellent adherence to treatment regimen ,
+excellent adherence to the regimen.

 Strategies to Achieve Treatment Goals